 Net cash used in operating activities of \$7.4 million for the nine months ended September 30, 2020 reflects our net loss of \$19.2 million, adjusted by non-cash items such as stock-based compensation expense of \$11.9 million and depreciation and amortization of \$1.1 million as well as net cash used from changes in our operating assets and liabilities of \$1.4 million.
-The net cash used from changes in operating assets and liabilities primarily consisted of an increase in deferred commissions of \$3.8 million, a \$3.9 million increase in accounts receivable due to higher customer billings, as well as a \$0.6 million increase in prepaid expenses and other current and noncurrent assets related to an increase in prepayments made in advance for future services.
+The net cash used from changes in operating assets and liabilities of \$3.8 million, a \$3.9 million increase in accounts receivable due to higher customer billings, as well as a \$0.6 million increase in prepaid expenses and other current and noncurrent assets related to an increase in prepayments made in advance for future services.
 These decreases were partially offset by a \$6.5 million increase in deferred revenue, resulting from increased billings for subscriptions.